 The eastside of the marketplace in Werdau in a linear panorama.
 The prominent building towering above everything else is Werdau’s town hall.
-The neo-baroque building was inaugurated in april 1911 with attendance of the saxon king and is regarded one of saxony’s finest town halls.
+The neo-baroque building by Wilhelm Kretzschmar was inaugurated in april 1911 with attendance of the saxon king and is regarded one of saxony’s finest town halls.
 The whole ensemble of buildings around the market square is a listed area for conservation.
 Unfortunately that cannot cover the fact that the economic and demographic development of recent years has not been only positive, a fact that most small towns in eastern germany had to suffer from.
-Hence even at the market square you can find empty shop fronts.
+Hence even at the market square in the centre of the old town you can find empty shop fronts.

 History and Industry